omkar3602/omkar3602/README.md

 ## Hi there! <img src="./images/wave.gif" width="30">

 I am Omkar Jahagirdar, a CSE undergrad at Vishwakarma Institute of Technology, Pune.
 I am interested in Machine Learning and Web Development.
-Currently exploring Cyber Security and App Development.
+I have decent experience in Cyber Security and App Development.
+Currently exploring blockchain and Web 3.0 space.
 Also I'm an open-source advocate and I like to take part in hackathons.

 Feel free to connect with me here: